hsugawa8651/PhoXonic.jl/paper/paper.md

 # Statement of Need

 Several tools exist for photonic crystal simulations, including MIT Photonic Bands (MPB) [@johnson2001block] and Peacock.jl [@palmer2020peacock].
 However, these packages focus exclusively on electromagnetic waves.
+MPB, while powerful, requires compilation from C/C++ source code and uses Scheme for its scripting interface, which can be a barrier for researchers unfamiliar with these tools.
 For phononic crystals, researchers typically rely on commercial finite element method (FEM) software such as COMSOL Multiphysics, or custom implementations.
 No open-source package provides a unified framework for both photonic and phononic crystals within a single, consistent API using the plane wave expansion method.

 `PhoXonic.jl` addresses this gap by offering: